sgladkoff/goldpan-ru/docs/README.md

 This document lists the primary operations available to Goldpan users.

-## Creating, opening and editing multilingual translation memory (TMX) files with up to nine parallel language pairs
+## Create, open and edit TMX and TBX files.

-## Creating, opening and editing terminology (TBX) files
+Goldpan is easy to use, but powerful tool for creating, opening and editing multilingual translation memory (TMX) and terminology exchange (TBX) files with up to nine parallel language pairs.

 ## Importing translation resources from the SDLTM, SDLXLIFF, XLIFF, TMX and TBX file formats: